Lifyzer/Food-Scanner-API-Backend/README.md

 ## About

 [Pierre-Henry Soria](https://pierrehenry.be), a super-passionate software engineer.
-Love learning and discovering new exciting things! 🚀
+Love learning and discovering new exciting things all the time! 🚀